 A TCP must be approved before construction starts.
-See ACM 3.10 for more information.
 All traffic control devices required by the approved TCPs, in and around the active construction area, must be in place before construction starts, and must be maintained during construction.
 Project staff should monitor the TCPs.
-The Project Engineer is responsible for the contractor's compliance with all requirements of the TCPs, including the daily measurement of pay item quantities.
+The Project Engineer is responsible for the daily measurement of pay item quantities and verifying the contractor's compliance with all requirements of the TCPs.

-Each day, project staff must document in an Inspector's Daily Report (Section 10.3) or diary, that traffic control devices were checked and whether or not they were in compliance with the approved TCPs.
+Each day, project staff must document in an Inspector's Daily Report (Section 10.3) that traffic control devices were checked and whether or not they were in compliance with the approved TCPs.
+Bring deficiencies in the traffic control setup to the attention of the Project Engineer.

-Under the contract, the responsibility for checking, placing and maintaining the traffic control devices rests with the contractor and must be in accordance with Section 643 of the Highway Specification.
+Under the contract, the responsibility for placing and maintaining the traffic control devices rests with the contractor and must be in accordance with Section 643 of the Highway Specification.

-Report device counts each day using the Traffic Control Signs and Devices Daily Report, Form 25D-103.
+Project staff must report device counts each day using the Traffic Control Signs and Devices Daily Report, Form 25D-103.
 It is signed and dated by both the Contractor's Representative and the Project Engineer's Representative.

 The contractor must report each day using the Traffic Control Daily Review, Form 25D-104.
-It is signed and dated by the Contractor's Representative.
-The contractor's daily documentation on Form 25D-104 should include the TCP numbers in effect, the details of any variations from the approved TCPs, and indicate if any devices need to be repaired or replaced.
+It is signed and dated by the Contractor's Representative and submitted to the Project Engineer within 24 hours.
+The contractor's daily documentation on Form 25D-

+104 should include the TCP numbers in effect, the details of any variations from the approved TCPs, and indicate if any devices need to be repaired or replaced.
 Dimensional sketches, still, and video photography may be used to clarify the daily entries to document traffic control.

 During construction, TCPs may require modification to meet changed construction schedules or conditions.
-A major revision to the TCP changes the basic application of the approved plan; The Project Engineer and either the region's Traffic and Safety unit, or the Traffic Control Coordinator of the Construction Unit, will review major revisions.
+A major revision to the TCP changes the basic application of the approved plan; treat the changes as a new TCP submittal.
 A minor revision is one that does not change the basic concept of the plan and can be reviewed by the Project Engineer.
-When the TCP is found to be acceptable, the Project Engineer will notify the contractor in writing.
+When a minor revision to the TCP is found to be acceptable, the Project Engineer will notify the contractor in writing, Record minor revision by annotating the approved TCP in the project files with the changes and the approval date.

 Report any vehicular accidents within the project limits, or within the construction work zone (between construction warning signs), or involving traffic in a queue backed up from work with the project limits, on the Work Zone Accident Report, Form 25D-123 (Also see Section 6.2).
 Report accidents to the regional traffic and safety engineer, within 10 calendar days of occurrence.
 Submit a copy of the police report and other pertinent information upon receipt.

 The Alaska Traffic Manual contains additional information on construction work zone traffic safety.